ssahla/Coursera_Capstone/Project Report.md

 To achieve my goal I will be using the following data sources:
 - The FourSquare API will give me data for **numbers of venues** in different parts of Helsinki.
 - The city of Helsinki has made available **geodata for neighborhoods of Helsinki**.
 With this I can plot the neighborhoods on the map as polygons.
-- Also, **population numbers per neighborhood** are available from the city of Helsinki.
+- Also, **population numbers per neighborhood** are available from the city of Helsinki and can be used to calculate the ratio of venues per capita.